lengyueit/ESIE-BERT-NLU/README.md

 ## Quick Start

-You can follow the steps below to quickly get up and running with our model.
+Follow the steps below to set up and run our model quickly.

-1. Download the pre-training model form transformers.
+1. Download the pre-training model from Transformers.

 2. Once the model/s you want have been downloaded, you can run the model locally using the command below:
 ```bash